metamath/lamp-guide/docs/index.md

 If you looked at this,
 click again on the **P** marker after `syl` to hide these details.

-Let's work on proving statement `1`.
+Let's work on proving step `1`.
 Let's try backwards proof.

-> Select statement 1 by clicking the checkbox to its left.
+> Select step 1 by clicking the checkbox to its left.
 > Click on "unify" to start a backwards proof.
 > Click on "Prove".